nodesource/distributions/README.md

 curl -sL https://deb.nodesource.com/test | bash -
 ```

+## License

+This material is Copyright (c) 2014 NodeSource LLC and licenced under the MIT licence.
+All rights not explicitly granted in the MIT license are reserved.
+See the included LICENSE.md file for more details.

 ------------------------------------------------------------------

 *Supported with love by by [Chris Lea](https://github.com/chrislea), [Rod Vagg](https://github.com/rvagg) and the [NodeSource](https://nodesource.com) team*